Salad Technologies raises $3.2 million so you can reap rewards from your PC’s idle time

 In return, Salad uses your PC to mine for cryptocurrency.
 Salad hopes this plan will position it to define the future of distributed computing at a time when the industry has a voracious appetite for computing power.
 The new round of funding for the company means that we are making real progress in getting paid to play games, or what I call the Leisure Economy.

-“The true motivator for our users is not so much these nebulous coins or tokens that their computer generates,” Miles said.
+“The true motivator for our users is not so much these nebulous coins or tokens that their computer generates,” Salad CEO Bob Miles said.
 “It’s more about the value they get in the form of subscriptions, or games, or gift cards.
 That’s the incentive wrapper.
 What we’ve seen is that our users are sticking around.”

 In the past couple of years, Salad has amassed 250,000 computer users, and that user base has generated 1,000 years of compute time.
 Carthona Capital led the round.
 Kickstart Seed Fund and Royal Street Ventures joined the round.
 This brings the Salt Lake City, Utah-based company’s total financing to date to more than $5.3 million.

 This new funding will accelerate Salad’s growth through a strategic expansion of the platform’s active user base and technology platform.
 With more than 400 million powerful gaming PCs globally, Salad’s technology is tapping into a market opportunity capable of rivaling the world’s fastest supercomputers.
 Salad pools these powerful yet underutilized compute resources to create a next-generation distributed computing infrastructure.
-The result is a network capable of scaling decentralized compute resources for large enterprise and ambitious research efforts at a fraction of the cost of rival cloud computing providers, said CEO Bob Miles in an interview with GamesBeat.

-“Now we can really focus on growth and expanding our network over the coming six to 12 months,” Miles said.
+The result is a network capable of scaling decentralized compute resources for large enterprise and ambitious research efforts at a fraction of the cost of rival cloud computing providers, Miles said in an interview with GamesBeat.
+“Now we can really focus on growth and expanding our network over the coming six to 12 months,” he said.

 Once you sign up with Salad, you get rewards that you can redeem through a new payment gateway called SaladPay.
 It’s a reminder of the past few years when everyone was using gaming computers to mine Bitcoin during its heyday.
 It’s hard to get much by mining Bitcoin today, but other cryptocurrencies like Monero or Ethereum still bear fruit, Miles said.

 Salad’s software application runs in the background when a user’s computer is idle, and it mines cryptocurrency.
 Miles got the idea in late 2017 when he was looking at blockchain, the secure and transparent decentralized ledger that can be used to authenticate information such as identities through a network of computers.
-This past decade, the growth of data has outpaced Moore’s Law, or the doubling of computing power every two years, by 60 to 1, Miles said.
+This past decade, the growth of data has outpaced Moore’s law, or the doubling of computing power every two years, by 60 to 1, Miles said.

 “The infrastructure that we’re building with our users is providing massively elastic compute resources at a fraction of the cost of what you would pay at a cloud provider,” Miles said.